Qintarra/JMeter/test_scripts/README.md

 - in the *Variable Names* you can mirror the headings for the columns of the *CSV* file
 - change *Ignore first line* dropdown to *True* (allows JMeter to ignore the first row of the *CSV* file)

+2. Back to the request and replace the email and password that are on this request for the following values: